Kaves: Artistry

 As a tattooist, Kaves thinks there is a parallel between graffiti and making tattoos.
 He said that "instead of the train, displaying your artwork on people's bodies and that really appealed to me and I picked up a tattoo machine and made a career out of tattooing the last 16 years.
 I felt it was just another form of graffiti.
 You can call it street art, you can call it graffiti art, but it's really raw folk art.
 I like to believe that it's folk art and I'm a folklorist."
 On his influences, he said that at a young age, his father had a tattoo made by Tony Polito that caught his attention.
 When working on the craft he was influenced and received guidance by Mark Mahoney, Freddy Negrete, Mister Cartoon, and Estevan Oriol.

 He also added that in "his opinion, skin is the hardest canvas to work on.
 It's a living breathing thing and you never know who is going to sit in the chair and where they are going to tell you they want you to tattoo them.
 Down the neck, the armpit, you never know what to expect.
 The palm of the hand, the inside of a lip, or whatever - it is always changing.
 At least with the walls and trains, you always knew what to expect.
 Tattooing is very physical graffiti because you're stretching and pulling and working the skin.
 It definitely can be challenging, and it is a unique experience every single time."

+Personal

+Kaves met his wife Donna when he was fifteen years old.
+They have been together ever since and have three sons and one daughter.